Image courtesy Light Field Lab, Inc.

 The first intersection between smell and cinema was unintentional but inevitable.
 In the early days of film, movies were shown in a variety of ad hoc settings — the first proper U.S. cinema, the Vitascope Hall on New Orleans’ Canal Street, opened in a vacant storefront in 1896 — and were certainly not chosen based on what might have made for the best viewing experience.
 One result was that the hoi polloi of the pre-popcorn era often showed up right after work, likely on a day in between their Saturday night bath.
 The enclosed, poorly ventilated spaces would have quickly become pretty malodorous by the third show of the night.
 Theater owners took actions ranging from flinging open doors between showings to clear the air to spraying industrial-strength perfume around the space.
 Thus, cinema’s first encounter with the nose was subtractive rather than additive.

 Once cinemas entered their palatial era in the 1920s — the discovery of King Tutt’s tomb sparked a spate of ever-more ostentatious Egyptian-themed movie mansions in the U.S. — that architectural competitiveness soon encompassed ambitions to set the entire cinematic experience apart, including live performances, light shows, and orchestras.
 Synchronized sound, of course, had been the goal for decades, as film technicians sought to record and then match that sound with picture.
-But also pursuing the sense of smell wasn’t far behind, and it picked up steam in the 1930s as theater owners looked to get patrons back in during the Depression.
+But pursuing the sense of smell wasn’t far behind, and it picked up steam in the 1930s as theater owners looked to get patrons back in during the Depression.

 More primitive attempts at getting smells into cinema included fragrance-dipped cotton balls held in front of fans at strategic moments in a movie narrative.
-But the first technically oriented move was Los Angeles inventor John H. Leavell’s patented process introduced in 1930 “…to provide a method of and apparatus for presenting a moving picture in which an odor will be presented to the sense of smell of those viewing the picture[,] which will awaken olfactory images closely associated with the visual images of the picture, thus strengthening the impression of reality made by the picture.”
+But the first technically-oriented move was Los Angeles inventor John H. Leavell’s patented process introduced in 1930 "to provide a method of and apparatus for presenting a moving picture in which an odor will be presented to the sense of smell of those viewing the picture, which will awaken olfactory images closely associated with the visual images of the picture, thus strengthening the impression of reality made by the picture.”
 Said apparatus was a battery-powered set of blowers and pipes that emitted various smells through holes in the floor under the theater seats and was synchronized with the appropriate scenes in a film via a mechanical system activated by notches on the side of the celluloid reel.
 Leavell’s technology was not dissimilar to how audio would be synchronized with film, and had it succeeded it likely would have created an entirely new department at movie studios, just as sound did.

-However, the system’s complexity — the projectionist had to manually change scent sources during showings — doomed the idea but not the concept.
-In 1939, Melvin W. Merz, of Geneva, Illinois was issued a patent for an “Aroma diffusing apparatus” that used fans and a theater’s own HVAC system.
+However, the system’s complexity — the projectionist had to manually change scent sources during showings — doomed the idea, but not the concept.
+In 1939, Melvin W. Merz, of Geneva, Illinois was issued a patent for an “aroma diffusing apparatus” that used fans and a theater’s own HVAC system.
 (Cinemas since the 1920s had been using then-novel air conditioning as a marketing tool.)
 His moonshot, though, ran into the problem of keeping smells discrete in a large space, limiting its effectiveness.

 Sell It And Smell It

 Nonetheless, these contrivances launched a series of further attempts to bring cinema to the nose.
-The technology was getting more sophisticated — the prosaically named “Motion pictures with synchronized odor emission” in 1957 asserted 15 distinct “odorant cells” — including using chemical neutralizing agents to quickly attenuate the fragrances’ aerosol fixatives (the formula elements that help a smell linger), thus allowing faster changeovers between scenes.
+The technology was getting more sophisticated — the prosaically named “motion pictures with synchronized odor emission” in 1957 asserted 15 distinct “odorant cells” — including using chemical neutralizing agents to quickly attenuate the fragrances’ aerosol fixatives (the formula elements that help a smell linger), thus allowing faster changeovers between scenes.

 As each attempt seemed to get a bit closer to success, they began to take on marketing monikers, such as the Swiss-originated “Odorated Talking Pictures” and “AromaRama” (a pun on the wide-screen Cinerama format introduced in 1952), and — actual title here — “Glorious-Smell-O-Vision,” developed by Scentovison Inc., which debuted with the Mike Todd production of Scent of Mystery, in 1960 starring Elizabeth Taylor, in which clues to the identity of the murderer were provided by scents delivered direct to each seat.
 These included whiffs of garlic, gunpowder, wine, peppermint, lemons, fish, and pipe tobacco.